boxgrinder/boxgrinder.org/tutorials/index.md

 ## Other

+### BoxGrinder RPM repositories

+This [article][rpm] describes the locations where you can find BoxGrinder RPM artifacts.

 ### How to use a local RPM repository

 This [article][local_repo] helps you understand how to add software to your appliance when it is not available in official repositories.